 Muse Restaurant

-If you are thinking of having a unique dining experience in a friendly atmosphere, we recommend Muse Restaurant.
+If you want a unique dining experience in a friendly atmosphere, we recommend Muse Restaurant.
 It is among the top-rated restaurants in Eastern Cape, located at 1B Stanley Street, Richmond Hill Street, Port Elizabeth.
 Allan and Simone Bezuidenhout are a married couple who own and run the restaurant.
 The restaurant serves European, contemporary, fusion, and healthy cuisine.
 Caramel fondant is a super tasty dessert we recommend trying.
 You can treat yourself to a delightful dish at this restaurant from Tuesday through Saturday from 12:00 PM to 10:00 PM.

 Kitchen Windows Beach Restaurant

-Special events require special dining.
+Special events require exceptional dining.
 Kitchen Windows Beach Restaurant has all that it takes for fine dining.
 You can find it at Ferreira Street Dolphin Beach, Jeffreys Bay.
 The food and service are exceptional there.
 Line fish with mash is second to none.
 You will fall head over nails with cheesecake as dessert.
 Customers are welcome from Tuesday through Saturday from 11:00 AM to 9:00 PM.

 Brewhaha Craft Beer Restaurant

 Brewhaha Craft Beer Restaurant is a cut above the rest since it serves craft beers.
 It is also famous for top-notch dishes, like steak and delicious espetada beef.
 Since kids are in the heart, they can have fun in the play area while you enjoy your favourite drink.
-Its friendly staff always welcomes customers at 20 Da Gama Road, Jeffreys Bay, every day from 12:00 PM to 9:00 PM.
+Its friendly staff welcomes customers at 20 Da Gama Road, Jeffreys Bay, every day from 12:00 PM to 9:00 PM.

 Sticky Fingers Woodfire Kitchen